 We ask that if a visitor to our school has any concerns about child-on-child abuse that they have witnessed, or have been told about, that they report their concerns at the earliest opportunity in person to the school's Designated Safeguarding Lead/the Head teacher/a member of the Senior Leadership Team.
 We ask that visitors report their concerns in person by the end of the school day.
 For example, it would not be appropriate to wait until the following day or leave a written note with concerns.
-The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on the school's recording system and other relevant staff members will be alerted.
+The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on the school's recording system (CPOMs) and other relevant staff members will be alerted.
 The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a child is considered at risk.

-Recording and evaluating
+Recording and evaluating:

-We will ensure a written report is made as soon after the disclosure as possible recording the facts as presented by the child.
+We will ensure a written report is made as soon after the disclosure as possible, recording the facts as presented by the child.
 These may be used as part of a statutory assessment if the case is escalated.
 We will ensure the Designated Safeguarding Lead (or deputy) will be informed as soon as possible, if they were not involved in the initial report.
-All reports will be kept locked away in the Confidential cupboard in the office.
+This will be recorded on CPOMS and any notes taken at the time will be scanned in as a document.
 We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.

-We will ensure that any 'safety plans' are recorded (paper or electronic) and kept under review and kept locked in the confidential cupboard in the office.
+We will ensure that any 'safety plans' are recorded on CPOMS and kept under review.

-Strategies for Prevention
+Strategies for Prevention:

-Our schools actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:
+Our schools (Norwell C of E and St Matthews C of E Primary) actively seeks to raise awareness of and prevent all forms of child-on-child abuse by: